 Sociology Writing Accountability Group (SWAG)

-The Sociology Writing Accountability Group (SWAG) meets at ISSI from 10am -1pm on Tuesday and Thursday from 9am-non in the Troy Duster Conference Room and on M, W, F in the Green Room.
+The Sociology Writing Accountability Group (SWAG) meets at ISSI from 10am -1pm on Tuesday and Thursday in the Troy Duster Conference Room and on M, W, F in the Green Room.
 SWAG provides a quiet space for students to work on their dissertation chapters, master’s papers, or other writing materials.
 We set 50 minute timers and take 10 minute breaks throughout the period.
 The goal is to teach students how to become disciplined about their writing time and to create a community setting for students to talk about writing blocks and frustrations during our breaks.
-SWAG is directed by Professor G. Cristina Mora (Sociology) and is open to all ISSI residents and Sociology graduate students – just come by the Duster Room and join us!
+SWAG is directed by Professor G. Cristina Mora (Sociology) and is open to all ISSI residents and Sociology graduate students – just come by and join us!

 Right-Wing Studies Graduate Student Working Group

 Borders and Bodies Collective